-Students are encouraged to register with Handshake which is Cooper Union’s online job, internship, and recruiting system.
-Register to view job and internship postings, receive important Career Center announcements, and participate in on-campus recruiting.
+Students are encouraged to register with Handshake, Cooper Union’s online job, internship, and recruiting system.
+Register to view job and internship postings, receive important Career Center announcements, and participate in on-campus recruiting activities.

 Why Have Recruiting Policies?

 By failing to show up for a scheduled interview, you are holding a slot that another student could have taken, and wasting the interviewer's time.
-Students may cancel an interview any time before midnight, two business days before the interview.
-For example, an interview scheduled for Thursday may be cancelled online anytime before midnight on Tuesday.
-In addition, students must commit themselves to all first-round interviews, not to be cancelled due to the conflict with a second-round interview.
+Students may cancel an interview a minimum of 48 hours before the interview.

-Students who either do not show up for a scheduled interview, or cancel their interview within the 48 hours of the interview date, must adhere to the following ramifications:
+Students who either do not show up for a scheduled interview, or cancel their interview within the 48 hours of the interview date will lose their on-campus recruiting privileges.

 Arriving late for an interview can push the entire interview schedule back and delivers a poor impression of you as a candidate.
-If you are running late for an interview, call the Office of Student Affairs reception at 212.353.4130.
-If you are late for an interview, the company may decide to not proceed with the interview, so you may be forfeiting your right to interview with the company.
-If a student is late for three interviews, where the student has been called in to interview after the start time, the student will be banned from all future on-campus recruiting activities.
+If you are running late for an interview, call the Center for Career Development at 212-353-4377.
+If you are late for an interview, the employer may decide not to proceed with the interview, so you may be forfeiting your right to interview with the employer.